 Graphs and hypergraphs are by definition discrete.
 However, the interaction network they represent might not be (Dicks et al., 2002; Landi et al., 2018; Valverde et al., 2020), as their nodes may represent continuous variables and their edges continuous flows between them (Fig. 1a).
 In this paper, we propose to approximate the interaction network of any ecosystem with a qualitative hypergraph (still generically denoted as ‘EN’ hereafter).
 This hypergraph carries information about the potential qualitative dynamics of components, namely their appearance and disappearance (Fig. 1b).
 This description is relevant for long-term dynamics, as an observer who waits long enough will no longer measure flows and abundances, but appearance and disappearance of system components (and processes).
 In this spirit, we define a system component as a Boolean variable, i.e. having two discrete values, describing the functional presence/absence of the component in the system.
 A component that is functionally present is considered to pass a predefined threshold, present in most non-linear processes (R. Thomas, 1973), and to be able to influence (or be influenced by and possibly, no more influence) other components (Fig. 1b).
 Conversely, a process (potentially generating an event) is defined as a discrete change in the values of certain variables (the consequence) triggered by other variables (the condition).
 According to Petri net formalism (Pommereau, 2010; Pommereau et al., 2022b), these events are represented by rules written as “condition >> consequence” (Table 1).
 The change in one (or more) variable(s) is called a transition, which creates a new system state.

-Table 1 - List of the eight termite colony variables with their acronyms and descriptions (columns 1 and 2), and the ten termite colony processes with their descriptions (columns 3 and 4).
+Table 1 - List of the eight termite colony variables with their acronyms, initial states (+ or – beside each variable) and descriptions (columns 1 and 2), and the ten termite colony processes with their descriptions (columns 3 and 4).
 Simplified from the initial publications (Gaucherel et al., 2017; Gaucherel & Pommereau, 2019; Gaucherel et al., 2020).